 - Make provision so claimants who are receiving an existing benefit and are also in education are considered to meet the UC entitlement conditions when they are managed migrated to UC

 Some people will not be moved across to UC because they are not entitled to UC - for example, where both claimants have reached state pension credit qualifying age.
-It is not yet known what will happen to pensioners in this situation or anyone else who won't qualify for UC.
+It is not yet clear what process will cover pensioners in this situation or anyone else who won't qualify for UC.